MicrosoftDocs/learn/learn-pr/azure/optimize-your-web-apps-with-redis/includes/6-exercise-connect-an-app-to-the-cache.md

     </Project>
     ```

 1. Save the file.
-(Make sure you do this or you will lose the change when you add the package later.)
+(Make sure you do this or you'll lose the change when you add the package later.)

 ## Add support to read a JSON configuration file